RangerMauve/react-native-square-grid/README.md

 ## Running the example

-There is an example project you can run which support orientation changes
+There is an example project you can run which support orientation changes.
+You can view the browser version [here](http://ranger.mauve.moe/react-native-square-grid/example/SquareGridExample/build/)

 - clone this repo
 - cd into `example/SquareGridExample`